 Last Updated on March 26, 2018

-March 26, 2018 – Canadian immigration authorities have conducted another large Express Entry draw, with 3,000 candidates issued Invitations to Apply (ITAs) for permanent residence under all programs.
-The lowest Comprehensive Ranking System (CRS) score was 446, 10 points lower than the previous draw.
-The rare Monday draw was the 6th round of invitations under Express Entry in 2018 and 86th overall.
+January 10, 2017 – Canadian immigration authorities conducted the 1st round of invitations under Express Entry in 2018 and 81st overall, with 2,750 candidates issued Invitations to Apply (ITAs) for permanent residence under all programs.
+The lowest Comprehensive Ranking System (CRS) score was 446, exactly the same as the previous draw.

-Under the new format, immigration authorities can now set an exact number of invitations to be issued.
+The latest draw saw Immigration, Refugees and Citizenship Canada continue with the new format of how draws are conducted.
+Under the changes, immigration authorities can now set an exact number of invitations to be issued.
 Where the number of candidates with the lowest score surpasses the number of invitations permitted, authorities will implement a tie-breaking mechanism to issue invitations based on a time-stamp-determined, first come, first served basis.

 Why This Change?

 The new format allows immigration officials greater control to implement a more fine-tuned method for choosing an exact number of candidates to be issued an ITA.
 The previous system did not allow this.